 Sew Brooklyn is a BKLYN Incubator program that loans out sewing machines, fosters self-guided learning of the craft, and promotes sustainable habits.
-We will offer freely loaned sewing machines and free workshops for patrons interested in learning to sew by hand and/or machine!
+We will offer freely loaned sewing machines and free beginner workshops for patrons interested in learning to sew by hand and/or machine!

 To begin, read the FAQ below and fill out this form.